DETAILED ACTION

 a pedestal (comprises coupling components 16 and lower dish 12) having a bottom end (bottom of lower dish 12), a top end (top of coupling components 16), a height (shown in fig. 1-2), and a pedestal recess at the top end (threaded central extent 40);

-wherein the pedestal recess has a shape and size that corresponds to the ridge such that the ridge can be disposed into the pedestal recess (fig. 1-2; col 4, lines 27-32); and when the ridge is disposed in the pedestal recess, the pedestal recess and the ridge cooperate to substantially resist translation of the dish relative to the pedestal (fig. 1-2, size of threaded central extent 40 and projection 32 correspond such that translation of upper dish 14 is substantially resisted).
+wherein the pedestal recess has a shape and size that corresponds to the ridge such that the pedestal recess receives and cooperates with the ridge to substantially resist translation of the dish relative to the pedestal (col 4, lines 27-32; fig. 1-2, size of threaded extent 40 and projection 32 correspond such that translation of upper dish 14 is substantially resisted).

 Cass does not appear to specifically disclose: